stevenobadja/math_object_detection/README.md

 # Math Operators Object Detection (Video Demo)
 [![Custom Math Operators TensorFlow Object Detection - Test 1](https://github.com/stevenobadja/math_object_detection/blob/master/s_img/Screen%20Shot%202018-01-04%20at%205.58.45%20PM.png?raw=true)](https://youtu.be/iss52uQS6jo)

-Utilizing TensorFlow Object Detection API open source framework makes it feasible to construct, train and deploy a custom object detection model with ease.
-The detection model shown above uses TensorFlow's API and detects handwritten digits and simple math operators.
+Utilizing TensorFlow **Object Detection** API open source framework makes it feasible to construct, train and deploy a custom object detection model with ease.
+The detection model shown above uses TensorFlow's API and detects **handwritten digits** and **simple math operators**.
 In addition, the output of the predicted objects (numbers & math operators) are then evaluated and solved.
-Currently, the model created above is limited to basic math and simple algebra.
+Currently, the model created above is limited to **basic math** and **linear algebra**.

 # Model
 ### Powered by: Tensorflow